nishantrpai/0xwall/README.md

 #### Carrd

-- Go to the editor of your Carrd website and add an "Embed" component.
+1. Go to the editor of your Carrd website and add an "Embed" component.

-- Change the type to "Code" and give it any name that you want.
+2. Change the type to "Code" and give it any name that you want.

-- Paste the above script
+3. Paste the above script

 That should be it.

+**Video:**

+[e_oseku](https://twitter.com/e_oseku) made a detailed [walk through](https://www.youtube.com/watch?v=QVI6SVj0Aqc) to integrate with your Carrd website.

 #### Webflow

+1. Go to dashboard.

+2. To sites.

+3. Select your website.

+4. Paste the script in custom code.

 [MT Jack](https://twitter.com/mtjack9) made a [walk-through](https://twitter.com/mtjack9/status/1579536799814537217) you can follow that.